openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note that the definition of a term "credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC)
   A tamper-evident credential that has authorship of the Issuer that can be cryptographically verified.
-Can be of any format, including those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).
+Can be of any format, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

 Note that Verifiable Credentials compliant to the [@VC_DATA] specification will be referred to as W3C Verifiable Credentials.